-Reduce, reuse and recycle has become the buzzword among urbanites to reduce the heaps of waste piling up in cities.
-While plastic, paper and glass materials are getting recycled, clothes are rarely being reprocessed.
+Reduce, reuse and recycle has become the buzzword among urbanites to reduce the heaps of waste piling up in cities across India.
+While plastic, paper and glass waste materials are being recycled to some extent, clothes are rarely being reprocessed.
 Textiles and clothing material are nearly 100% recyclable.
 More and more people are giving away their old attire for recycling, but huge time and energy are spent to change the physical properties of the waste material.

 Upcycling clothes is a better way to reuse old clothes without going through the textile recycling process that is energy and resource intensive.
 This is not a new concept, since modern-day upcycling originates from the 1930-40s, when families had very little economic ability or material resources during the World Wars.
 Even today, upcycling is a way of life for people in rural areas of developing countries as raw materials are expensive, so they use what they can find to create handicrafts, clothing, baskets, jewelry and other useful items.

 Traditionally, nomadic tribes in India produce some wonderful quilts and chadors from old rags and cloths.
 Now this trend of upcycling clothes is catching up among chic fashion designers who are creating some eye-catching dresses by making use of the best of the waste: